elenaionescu/react-challenge-main/README.md

 This refactored version of the application addresses these:

-- Accessibility: Added aria labels to input and button elements.
+- Accessibility: Added aria labels to input and button elements
-- Robust error handling: Implemented error handling in the API call and used an ErrorBoundary component.
+- Robust error handling: Implemented error handling in the API call and used an ErrorBoundary component
-- Testing: The component structure makes it easier to write unit tests for each component.
+- Testing: The component structure makes it easier to write unit tests for each component
-- Responsiveness: Used Tailwind CSS classes for a responsive design.
+- Responsiveness: Used Tailwind CSS classes for a responsive design
-- Ease of updating the data source: API calls are isolated in a separate utility file.
+- Ease of updating the data source: API calls are isolated in a separate utility file
-- Appearance: Used Tailwind CSS for a basic, user-friendly UI.
+- Appearance: Used Tailwind CSS for a basic, user-friendly UI Additional improvements:
-Additional improvements:

 - Used TypeScript for better type safety